Welcome!

 Overvaluing Property

-Please don’t leave your home sitting on the market for months; avoiding these four mistakes can make all the difference in selling your home.
+Please don’t leave your home on the market for months; avoiding these four mistakes can make all the difference in selling your home.

 No Negotiation Techniques